droptica/docker-console/README.rst

 - restart:
     This command is equivalent to following two commands running one after another in order such as below::

-        1. docker-drupal stop
+        1. docker-console stop
-        2. docker-drupal start/up
+        2. docker-console start/up

 |